English: “What’s Going On?” March 2017

 Music is a universal language.
 Probably 80 per cent of the world’s pop tunes are sung in English, and are enjoyed by people everywhere, many who are themselves not proficient in English.
 The English hour features your favorite songs of the 80’s, 90’s, and today.
 International pop charts show that your favorite music is also the favorite of people who are culturally diverse—whether in Nairobi, Sydney, Singapore, or Jakarta.

 The songs are pop, rock, r & b, and occasional hip-hop and country music that crosses over to the pop charts.
 The English Hour generally features music by artists from the U.S., the U.K., Ireland, Australia, and New Zealand.
-Lately, music artists from all over Europe have found their names on or near the top of international pop charts.
+But music artists from all over Europe have found their names on or near the top of international pop charts.

 Souder & Friends